ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 <!-- .element: class="r-stretch"-->
 # <br>

-If you can't make it to the sprints, If you're after the resources for this talk, you can find them in the links above.
+If you're after the resources for this talk, want to watch it's longer form, or you want to get in touch with either questions, feedback, or to collaborate, find me at @ekohilas or go to nohumanerrors.com!

-Or if you're after me, you can collaborate with me on nohumanerrors.com, find me online at ekohilas, or here if you have any questions or feedback!

-Or if you can't make it, you can find me online at @ekohilas, or collaborate with me on nohumanerrors.com.

 ------